 Use the touch plate, lever, or slide bar to turn the dimmer on.
 If the lights turn on, you are all set to go to the next step.
 If it doesn't work, skip down to the troubleshooting section.

 Install the two dimmer plate mounting screws.
-Place the plastic cover plate over the dimmer and fasten in place with the two finish screws.
+Place the plastic cover plate over the dimmer and fasten it into place with the two finish screws.

-Look at the air gap switch.
-It may be pulled out, which means no power is getting through.
-Make sure that air gap switch is firmly pushed in.
+- The air gap switch may be pulled out, which means no power is getting through.
+Make sure the air gap switch is firmly pushed in.

-Look at the bulb.
-It may be burned out.
-Or it might be a CFL or LED bulb that isn't dimmable.
+- The bulb may be burned out, or it might be a CFL or LED bulb that isn't dimmable.
 In either case, you'll need to get a new bulb.

 If the light comes on but it flickers, you might have a bulb of fewer than 40 watts, a loose wire connection, or a bad fixture bulb connection.
 Start by replacing the bulb with one of higher power, and make sure it's tight in the socket.